mgrybyk-org/allure-report-branch-action/README.md

     uses: mgrybyk/allure-report-branch-action@v1
     if: always()
     continue-on-error: true
-    id: self_test # used in comment to PR
+    id: allure # used in comment to PR
     with:
       report_id: 'self-test'
       gh_pages: 'gh-pages-dir'